 Rate limiting also works for databases.
 Use

-data.access_count_minute[<database_name>] and data.access_count_hour[<database_name>] to limit database access patterns.Best Practices
+data.access_count_minute[<database_name>] and data.access_count_hour[<database_name>] to limit database access patterns.Rewrite HTTP Request Headers

 As you can see with this example, policies can quickly get quite extensive.
 When creating policies, keep these best practices in mind:- Use the correct package name (